Narrow Neck to Castle Head Lookout (Scenic Views)

 Dogs: Not allowed

-To get there, turn into Glenraphael Drive from Scenic Drive, and stay on this road until it arrives at a gate with a car park (see map location).
+To reach this area, turn onto Glenraphael Drive from Scenic Drive and follow it until you reach a gate with a car park (see map location).

 Narrow Neck Fire Trail gate